By purchasing through the links, you support this site at no extra cost to you. Learn more >

-Amphibious Tracked Carriers - USA: Books - History and Models
+Amphibious Tracked Carriers - USA: Illustrated History Books & Guides

-Looking for a book on amphibious tracked carriers?
-Discover here the best illustrated books on the history, types and construction of amphibious tracked carriers from USA.
+Explore the best illustrated books on American amphibious tracked carriers.
+Discover the history, models and evolution of amphibious tracked carriers from the USA.

 Landing Vehicle Tracked, LVT MK.
 I and MK.
 II - Technical manual (TM9-775)